-NOTE: Version 14.6 is the latest version for Total Access Analyzer for Microsoft Access 2010
+This is no longer the latest version of Total Access Analyzer 2010.

 The most powerful Microsoft Access database documentation and analysis program is now available for Microsoft Access 2010.
 Total Access Analyzer helps you know exactly what's in your database, how the objects are related to each, how the code calls each other, and a variety of other tips and suggestions to improve and fix your databases.